umr1283/OPRD1/README.md

 Tools, captures and sequencing adaptors paths can be passed by the files in the [bioinformatics/Config](bioinformatics/Config) directory.

 Perl version used is Perl 5, version 16, subversion 3 (v5.16.3) on CentOS Linux 7 (Core, x86_64).

+# RNAseq
+The different analysis steps are listed in the Nextflow script [bioinformatics/RnaSeqAnalysis.nf](bioinformatics/RnaSeqAnalysis.nf).
+A supplementary script [bioinformatics/rnaseq_add_genename.R](bioinformatics/rnaseq_add_genename.R) called during the analysis is also included.

+Nextflow version used is 20.04.1.5335, R version used is 3.6.3 (February, 2020) on Debian GNU/Linux 9 (stretch, x86_64).

 ## Biostatistics